Click here for a PDF version of the Rules and Regulations.

 Rules/Regulations

-The Worthington Arts Festival considers its enforcement of the rules our exclusive right and responsibility.
-Committee members will visit displays throughout the event to ensure compliance with rules.
-The work presented for jury must be representative of the work to be shown, with appropriate inventory.
+Artwork Representation – The work presented for jury must be representative of the work to be shown, with appropriate inventory.
 Example: If a ceramics artist submits 3 original bowls and one large coffee cup to the jury, the expectation is the artist will bring and sell 75% original bowls in their booth.

-Artists may sell reproductions of their original work in signed and numbered limited editions not exceeding 250 of a single work.
+Reproductions – Artists may sell reproductions of their original work in signed and numbered limited editions not exceeding 250 of a single work.
 Reproductions must be archival, matted, & unframed and may not exceed 24″x40″.
 You must provide clear details on the reproduction process.
 All reproductions must be clearly marked as such.
 Reproductions can be no more than 10% of the overall work displayed in your booth.

 BOOTH INFORMATION